-Tottenham 'have to do much better' - Stellini
+Stellini defends Kane but says Spurs must do better

 Stellini 'confident' of top-four finish

-Spurs have suffered an inconsistent season and will end another campaign without any silverware and another managerial change following Conte's exit.
+Spurs have had an inconsistent season and will end another campaign without any silverware and another managerial change following Conte's exit.

 A point was enough to take them into the Premier League's top four on goal difference, but they have played two games more than Manchester United in fifth.